 Stanford Libraries and Princeton University Library have put together very useful guides with detailed information about best practices for naming files:

-File naming and structure, Princeton University Library
+File Organization, Princeton University Library

 Data best practices and case studies, Name files, Stanford Libraries